DrafaKiller/CodeScanner-flutter/README.md

 A flexible code scanner for QR codes, barcodes and many others.
 Using [Google's ML Kit](https://developers.google.com/ml-kit/vision/barcode-scanning).
 Use it as a Widget with a camera or use the methods provided, with a camera controller.

+> **Note:** This package is only **Android and iOS** compatible.
+It's having issues with mislabeling compatible platforms by pub.dev.
+>
+> Google's ML Kit is only implemented for mobile.

 ## Features

 * Scan Linear and 2D formats: QR Code, Barcode, ...